Translate this page:

 Nationals Registration Office.

-Is it possible to register for the first time at any
+Is it possible to register for the first time or report

 Do I need an appointment to register?